MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 ## Data mappings

 [Data mappings](kusto/management/mappings.md) help bind source data fields to destination table columns.
-Mappings allows you to take data from different sources into the same table, based on the defined attributes.
 Different types of mappings are supported, both row-oriented (CSV, JSON and AVRO), and column-oriented (Parquet).
 In most methods, mappings can also be [pre-created on the table](kusto/management/create-ingestion-mapping-command.md) and referenced from the ingest command parameter.

+## Permissions

+The following list describes the permissions required for various ingestion scenarios:

+* To create a new table requires Database User or Database Admin permissions.
+* To ingest data into an existing table, without changing its schema, requires Database Ingestor permissions.
+* To change the schema of an existing table requires Table Admin or Database Admin permissions.

+For more information, see [Kusto role-based access control](kusto/access-control/role-based-access-control.md).

 ## Policies